apify/crawlee/docs/api/Dataset.md

 **Params**

--   **`data`**: `T` | `Array<T>` - Object or array of objects containing data to be stored in the default dataset.
-The objects must be serializable to
-    JSON and the JSON representation of each object must be smaller than 9MB.
+-   **`data`**: `object` | `Array<object>` - Object or array of objects containing data to be stored in the default dataset.
+The objects must be serializable to JSON and the JSON representation of each object must be smaller than 9MB.

 ---